shibaleo/mathdog/docs/src/index.md

     alt: shibaleo

 features:
-  - title: Math Enthusiast
+  - title: Posts Genre
-    details: A hobby website for math enthusiasts
+    details: Posts in this website are on mathematics, technology and my daily life.
 ---